PMET-public/module-customer-sample-data/README.md

-MagentoESE_CustomerSampleData module consists of installation scripts and fixtures.
+MagentoEse_CustomerSampleData module consists of installation scripts and fixtures.

 It adds a VIP customer group and 3 customers.
 1 assigned to the VIP group